samvera/questioning_authority/README.md

 parameters:

     q = the initial segement to match.
-If not given, q='' is assumed, which should match every term. n = the number of matches to return.
-If not given, assumed to be 20.
+If not given, q='' is assumed, which should match every term.

 returns a json object having the format